Chart Color Schemes

 Infrastructure

-Salisbury has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally
+Salisbury has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 24 projects likely to impact the area.
-Key projects include Salisbury Park Estate, Salisbury City Centre Redevelopment - Salisbury Square Precinct, Salisbury City Centre Redevelopment, and Salisbury Park Estate.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 24 projects that could impact this region.
+Notable projects include Salisbury City Centre Redevelopment - Salisbury Square Precinct, Salisbury Park Estate, Salisbury City Centre Redevelopment, and Salisbury Park Estate.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.